tenox7/gip/README.md

-# gifp - Fast Parallel GIF Encoder
+# gip - Fast Parallel GIF Encoder

 A blazing fast GIF encoder that achieves **70x faster** encoding than Go's standard library by using 216 web-safe colors and true parallel processing.